“Built to go anywhere, but just as happy at home, the Sonos Move may be the only speaker you need.”

 Is there a better alternative?

 We’re beginning to see a big increase in the number of speakers that are portable, smart, weatherproof, and able to work on Bluetooth as well as Wi-Fi networks.
 Many of these are less expensive than the $399 Sonos Move.
-Of these, the soon-to-be-released $349 Bose Portable Home Speaker is the closest in design and features.
-As soon as we get it in for testing, we’ll run a head-to-head comparison between it and the Move.
+Of these, the $349 Bose Portable Home Speaker is the closest in design and features.
+It’s not quite as powerful as the Move, but it’s a good bit lighter and its carry handle makes it a better companion for longer hikes.
+Here’s our head-to-head comparison of these two excellent portables.
 But one thing none of these competitors can do is connect to a Sonos system.
 For Sonos owners, that makes the Move unique.

 How long will it last?